Most Recent Online Update: 14 March 2019

 YouTube Raber's Tech Tips, Episode #1 - Triumph Unit Twin Clutch Pushrod Adjustment

 If the 3-ball clutch rod operation mechanism develops a popping or clicking noise when pulling in the clutch lever it means the mechanism is out of its adjustment range.
-To correct this problem, do this:
+To correct the problem, follow the procedure just above to adjust the clutch operating mechanism.

 Fig.9 Gearbox outer cover